 Vents and flues shall not be exposed galvanized pipe.
 All vents and flue pipes shall utilize a finish to blend into adjacent surfaces.
-Stucco chimney enclosures are discouraged.

 These roof projections shall be concealed from view in forms compatible with the structure.
-Chimney cap enclosures are required on all chimneys and chimney caps, vents and flues shall not be exposed galvanized metal.
-The use of unique chimney elements as distinguishing features from other buildings is encouraged.
+Chimney cap enclosures are required on all chimneys and chimney caps, vents and flues shall not be exposed galvanized pipe.

-Fig. I: Exterior building materials (stone, stucco and wood siding)
+Fig. 1: Exterior building materials (stone, stucco and wood siding)

-Fig. 2: Chimneys and Roof vvents
+Fig. 2: Chimneys and Roof vents